 Minimalism is a design philosophy that emphasizes simplicity.
 It's very effective in creating clear and intuitive products.
 The minimalistic design can be applied to any product, but it's particularly useful for mobile apps.
 Let's see how this trend affects app design in 2022.

 Mobile apps have become so mainstream that virtually everyone uses them regularly, whether for business or pleasure.
 However, there are still some opportunities for progress in terms of developing better and more user-friendly mobile apps.
+Design and code will be also seamlessly integrated with the next generation UI tools, providing a better experience for designers and developers.

 In 2022, app designers and developers will focus their efforts on creating products that have a great onboarding flow.
 This means that users will get used to using the app much faster than they do today.
 If a new user opens the app without reading any instructions or watching any videos, they could still figure out how to use it in less than 30 seconds.